-Average salary: US$70,989 (492,000Kr)
+Average annual salary: $70,989

 Denmark is another nation that has garnered a lot of attention as of late for its high living standards; if you want a place that offers a great place to live and work, then Denmark is the place to go.

-2. United States
+3. United States

-Average salary: US$79,229
+Average annual salary: $79,229

 The United States has always appealed to scientists in every corner of the globe.
 Although money might be the main factor, the fact that so many scientists have freedom and independence could be the driving element.
 It makes sense, too, when you consider how many science-related goods and services originate from the US.

-Average salary: US$95,028 (92,821Fr)
+Average annual salary: $82,659

-Orson Welles famously said in The Third Man that Switzerland gave us the cuckoo clock after 500 years of democracy and brotherly love, but the neutral nation has given us so much more: aluminium foil, the Swiss Army Knife, velcro, and absinthe.
+Orson Welles famously said in The Third Man that Switzerland gave us the cuckoo clock after 500 years of democracy and brotherly love, but the neutral nation has given us so much more: aluminum foil, the Swiss Army knife, Velcro and absinthe.
 German, French, Italian and Romansh are the main languages, but English is widely spoken as well.